acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 To run both microservices you have to alter the `application.properties` of the consumer and change it's default port.
 Simply add `quarkus.http.port=8081` to your `application.properties` and the default port will be changed.

 When you have both microservices running, try sending a request to the consumer.
-You will see that we receive a SensorMeasurement, which the data-producer produced.
+You will see that we receive a `SensorMeasurement`, which the data-producer produced.
+Probably you'll only see the generated object reference like this `SensorMeasurement@4c7758a8`.
+Do you rememeber what we did in the producer to get the json output?

+{{% details title="Hint" %}}

+To get the full json output you have to add the `resteasy-reactive-jackson` extension and make sure the media type is set to json.

+{{% /details %}}